Product Design Safety Evaluations

 Audit Finding Recommended Action

-No documented design safety evaluation Create a formal procedure and link it to FSMS clause 8.5.1
+No documented product safety evaluation Establish a formal procedure and integrate with FSMS

-Generic or incomplete risk assessments Tailor evaluations to specific product risks and legal markets
+Incomplete or generic risk assessments Customize evaluations to specific product and market risks

-No reassessment after significant change Use your change control process to trigger design reviews
+No reassessment after changes Link change control with mandatory design safety reviews

 Auditor Verification Checklist (FSSC Context)